128technology/docs/docs/config_command_guide.md

 ## `configure authority security`

-The security elements represent security policies for governing how and when the 128T router encrypts and/or authenticates packets.
+The security elements represent security policies for governing how and when the SSR encrypts and/or authenticates packets.

 #### Usage